 One day, I was handed a file and flipped through the pages of the police report as I walked toward the department.
 It was a battery case.
-A young man had decide he didn’t like something my male victim had said and hit him.
+A young man decided he didn’t like something my male victim said and hit him.

 After picking a jury and doing opening statements, I called the victim to the stand.
 It immediately became a game of “Just answer the question.”
-The victim was determined to go down side roads, embellish his answers and give irrelevant responses no matter what I asked.
-It took way too long to get the story out about what had happened and I sat down, exasperated, knowing the jury’s patience was probably wearing thin.
+The victim was determined to go down side roads, embellish his answers, and give irrelevant responses no matter what I asked.
+It took way too long to get the story out about what had happened.
+I sat down, exasperated, knowing the jury’s patience was probably wearing thin.

-Then cross-examination began.
-After some initial questions, the defense said “I understand you’re on kidney dialysis.
+Cross-examination began.
+After some initial questions, the defense said, “I understand you’re on kidney dialysis.
 Are you familiar with how this affects your ability to recall events?”

 This was a fair question.
 Maybe the victim’s medical condition messed with his memory.